Graphs isomorphisms under edge-replacements and the family of amoebas: Constructions

 \section{Constructions}

-In this section, we give some constructions of global amoebas that arise from smaller ones.
+In this section, we give several constructions of global amoebas that arise from smaller ones.
 In particular, we will be able to construct large global amoebas, as well as global amoebas having any connected graph as one of its components and global amoeba-trees with arbitrarily large maximum degree.
-In view of Corollary~\ref{cor:GUtK_1}, every construction given here that yields a global amoeba $G$ can also be used to construct a local amoeba when considering the graph $\overline{G \cup tK_1}$ for any $t \ge 1$, which is, in fact, connected.
+It is important to note that, by Proposition \ref{prop:localUK1=local} and Proposition \ref{prop:basic}, every construction given here for a global amoeba $G$ can also be used to construct a local amoeba when considering the graph $\overline{G \cup tK_1}$ for any $t \ge 1$, which is, in fact, connected.
+In order to simplify things, we will make use of certain abuse of notation when we deal with unions of graphs.